The customer chose a series of 4 WuduMate Modular units to complete the refit of the mosque ablution area.

 The WuduMate Compact fits beautifully in a small area in the bathroom at this military base.

 Madina Masjid has completed a refit of their ablution area.
-They used the WuduMate Modular Stool with black base covers and beech seat tops which have been stained black.
+They used the WuduMate Modular Seats with black base covers and beech seat tops which have been stained black.

 National Inclusion Week is an annual event organised by Inclusive Employers, aimed at raising awareness of good practice in Diversity and Inclusion.
 This year's theme is The Power of Now.

 At WuduMate we have been assisting employers for over 15 years, to understand the cultural and religious requirements of their employees, and to design and fit multi-faith areas, that meet the needs and preferences of those people who are likely to use them.

 Our booklet Diversity Matters - a Guide To Best Practice Multi-Faith Room Design is freely available on our website, click the image below for an instant download.